top of page

 4. Amy Edmondson

-Amy Edmondson is the Novartis Professor of Leadership and Management at Harvard Business School and the current number one ranked management thinker according to Thinkers50 (2025).
+Amy Edmondson is the Novartis Professor of Leadership and Management at Harvard Business School, ranked number two in the world according to Thinkers50 (2025), having previously held the number one position in both 2021 and 2023.
 Her pioneering research on psychological safety has transformed how organisations think about team dynamics, innovation, and learning from failure.

 Specialties: Psychological safety, teaming, organisational learning, innovation culture